-What may cause a urinary tract concern?
+What may cause urinary tract infections (UTIs)?

-Sexual activity is a risk factor in women too.
+Sexual activity is a risk factor in women, too.
 During intercourse, bacteria from the rectal and vaginal area can enter the urethra, potentially causing a concern.
-Therefore, it is important for women to urinate after sex, to help flush the bacteria out of the body.
+Therefore, it is important for women to urinate after sex to help flush the bacteria out of the body.
 Also, be sure to wipe from front to back after urinating, which helps keep bacteria from getting into the urethra.

-Cranberries and Urinary Tract Health
+Cranberries and Urinary Tract Infections (UTIs)

 Cranberry has been a long-standing folk remedy for various bladder issues.* Researchers used to think cranberries were beneficial because of their acidity.
 However, drinking normal amounts of cranberry juice hasn’t been shown to make urine more acidic.

-How much cranberry for urinary health?
+How much cranberry do you need to support urinary tract health?